 - Children’s Dance classes are offered multiple times throughout Pennsic in the Dance tent at the corner of Dragon Trace and Chandler’s Road.
 Check the University class schedule for days and times.
 There’s even a Children’s Ball on Thursday from 9-11 am.

-- Bedtime stories are offered every night at 7pm in AS13 in the University block on St. Lawrence Way starting Tuesday of Peace week, and at Bog U from 8-8:45pm every other night starting Thursday of Peace week.
+- Bedtime stories are offered every night at 7pm in AS13 in the University block on St. Lawrence Way starting Tuesday of Peace week.

-- Youth Combat is held daily from 8-10:30 am and 3-5 pm for kids ages 6-17 on the battlefield along the edge of Currie Road nearest the Food Court.
+- Youth Combat is held daily from 8-10:30 am and 3-5 pm from Thursday of War Week for kids ages 6-17.
+This year the Youth Combat List has moved to the south edge of the main battlefield.
 There are also special evening activities from 7-9 starting the middle Sunday.
-Kids don’t need to be authorized to fight at Pennsic, but there generally isn’t much if any loaner gear, so it’s best if you can arrange to bring your own armor and weapons.
+Kids don’t need to be authorized to fight at Pennsic, but there generally isn’t much loaner gear, so it’s best if you can arrange to bring your own armor and weapons.
 Parents must register their kids with the youth combat list the first time they visit.
-Kids under 12 must have a parent or responsible adult with them at all times; parents may designate other responsible adults when they register their kids for youth combat.
-In addition to the regular sessions, there are special tourneys throughout War week, including:
+Kids under 10 must have a parent or responsible adult with them at all times; parents may designate other responsible adults when they register their kids for youth combat.
+In addition to the regular sessions, there are special tourneys and events throughout War week, including:

 - Hunter’s Home Youth Polearm tourney on Monday from 7-9pm

-- Known World Baronial Youth Champs Tourney on Tuesday from noon to 1pm
+- Known World Baronial Youth Champs Tourney on Tuesday at 12:30

-- Youth Rapier combat is also available on the battlefield from Sunday through Thursday from 9am to noon in Rapier List 3.
+- Youth Rapier combat is also available on the battlefield from Monday through Thursday from 9am to noon on the Battlefield.

-- The Archery range has a special family range where kids can shoot at age-appropriate targets and distances.
-There are two youth archery competitions – the Youth Baronial Champions tourney on Sunday from noon to 2pm, and the Ealdormere youth archery competition on Thursday of War week from noon to 3pm.
+- The Archery range has a special family range where kids ages 14 and under can shoot at age-appropriate targets and distances.
+Ealdormere is sponsoring a youth archery competition on Wednesday of War week from noon to 3pm, and there are Family archery competitions on Tuesday and Thursday, also from noon to 3pm.
 Again, you need to bring your own equipment, or you can buy bows, arrows, etc. from merchants on site.

-- Perform with the Youth Theatre.
-Rehearsals are in the Amphitheatre below the bathhouse near the Coopers’ store at 10 am daily from the middle Sunday through Thursday of War week.
-Kids ages 6-12 are welcome.
+- Perform with the Youth Theater.
+Rehearsal is in the Amphitheatre below the bathhouse near the Coopers’ store from 1-4pm on Friday of War week, with a performance on the Friday at 5pm.

 - Review the “Mom I’m Bored!” column of the Pennsic Independent, which lists kids activities for each day.

 There are lots of activities that tweens can participate in.
-Some of the ones listed above for younger kids, like youth combat, archery, dancing, the Youth A&S Display, and the Water Battle, are all great for older kids, too.
+Some of the ones listed above for younger kids, like youth combat, youth rapier, archery, dancing, and the Water Battle, are all great for older kids, too.
 Some activities are aimed specifically at tweens and teens:

 - The Youth Choir rehearses daily from 12-1pm starting the middle Sunday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
 It’s for kids ages 12-19.